Shislaa/HotelReservationAPI/README.md

 - Java 11
 - Postgres DB

+Install:
+- Run `mvn clean install`
-In order to test the application, you would need to install Postgres SQL on your machine, then create `hotelreserve` schema.
-All the config for DB connection are located in `application.properties`
+- In order to test the application, you would need to install Postgres SQL on your machine, then create `hotelreserve` schema.
+- All the config for DB connection are located in `application.properties`, **feel free to adjust it to fit your local set up.**
+- Uncomment this line in `application.properties`, Hibernate will create the tables in the schema for you to test out `#spring.jpa.hibernate.ddl-auto=create`

 Swagger-UI for API testing: http://localhost:8080/swagger-ui.html